ChandraShekar805/Real-Time-Emotion-Detection/README.md

 # 🔍 Algorithm Overview
 1. Face Detection:

-Uses Haar Cascade Classifier to detect faces in frames.
+  - Uses Haar Cascade Classifier to detect faces in frames.

 2.Preprocessing:

-Detected faces are cropped, resized (48x48 pixels), and normalized.
+  - Detected faces are cropped, resized (48x48 pixels), and normalized.

 3.CNN Model for Emotion Classification:

-A deep Convolutional Neural Network (CNN) is trained to predict emotions. </br>
+  - A deep Convolutional Neural Network (CNN) is trained to predict emotions. </br>
-It outputs softmax scores for seven emotion classes.
+  - It outputs softmax scores for seven emotion classes.

-Display Results:
+# Display Results:

-The emotion with the highest probability is displayed in real time on the screen.
+  -The emotion with the highest probability is displayed in real time on the screen.

 # 🔗  References